OptionalparamsSpecifies parameters required by the message box.

 Optionalsize?: WorkbenchMessageBoxSizeSpecifies the size of the message box.

-Qualifies this message box.
+Qualifies the message box.
 The qualifier is required for a message box.

 Represents a microfrontend for display in a workbench message box.